 Directors are elected by a majority of the votes cast.
 If the number of shares voted "for" an incumbent director's election does not exceed fifty percent (50%) of the number of votes cast with respect to that director's election (with votes cast including votes against in each case and excluding abstentions and broker nonvotes with respect to that director's election) in an uncontested election, the nominee must promptly tender his or her resignation, and the Board will decide, through a process managed by the Governance Committee and excluding the nominee, whether to accept the resignation.
 The Board will publicly disclose its decision regarding the tendered resignation and the rationale behind the decision within ninety (90) days from the date of the certification of the election results.
-Any director nominee not already serving on the Board who fails to receive a majority of votes cast in an uncontested election will not be elected to the Board.
-An election of directors is considered to be contested if the number of candidates for election as directors exceeds the number of directors to be elected, with the determination being made in accordance with our Bylaws.
+Any director nominee not already serving on the Board who fails to receive a majority of votes cast in an uncontested election as directors exceeds the number of directors to be elected, with the determination being made in accordance with our Bylaws.